Looking to build affordable housing? The City of Guelph has grants available for you!

 Before building an additional dwelling unit on your property, it is important to consider whether the water and wastewater services are properly equipped to handle an ADU.

-To determine your property’s servicing needs, you can email [email protected] or call 519-837-5604 to contact the City’s Engineering Services.
+To determine your property’s municipal servicing needs, you can email [email protected] or call 519-837-5604 to contact the City’s Engineering Services.

 What is the expected return on investment?